sergixaudiera/sergixaudiera.github.io/index.md

 ~

 **Get in touch**
-If you want to get in touch, just [send me an e-mail](mailto:sergi.xaudiera@gmail.com).
-If you want to see what I type [follow me on Twitter](http://twitter.com/SergiXaudiera) or [in Mastodon](https://mastodon.social/@s3rg1), and of course you can [subscribe to rss feed](https://sergixaudiera.com/feed.xml).
+If you want to get in touch, just [send me an e-mail](mailto:sergi@xaudiera.xyz).
+If you want to see what I type [follow me on Twitter](http://twitter.com/SergiXaudiera) and you can [subscribe to rss feed](https://sergixaudiera.com/feed.xml).

 ~